On 50th anniversary of JFK death - tears, memories, suspicion

 STIGMA

 "Dallas came under a great deal of international criticism after the assassination.
-It was called the 'City of Hate,'" said Stephen Fagin, associate curator of the museum.
+It was called the 'City of Hate,'" said Stephen Fagin, associate curator The Sixth Floor Museum.

 Amid the Cold War paranoia and simmering racial tension of the 1960s, a small but influential group of arch-conservatives protested Kennedy's visit to Texas, saying he was soft on communism and should stay away.